tinslice/ansible-role-disks/readme.md

-# ansible-role-disk-volume
+# ansible-role-disks

-Ansible role for managing disk volumes
+Ansible role for managing disks on linux hosts

 Role configuration:

-- `disk_volumes`
+- `disks`

   - `name` [required] used to identify the disk id (eg. if disk id is 'google-disk-2' then we can use 'disk-2' as name)
   - `mount` [required] mount location